AdelieLinux/horizon/README.rst

   Horizon makes full use of the C++17 <filesystem> library if it is available, but will fall back to requiring Boost if it isn't.

+To build the simulator and validator, you will additionally need:

+ * Boost.ProgramOptions (boost-dev)

 To build Horizon UI for Installation Environments, you will additionally
 need: